Sleep Tracker Bujo

 First, let’s chat about all the benefits of keeping a sleep tracker bullet journal spread.

 Sleep is vital for your physical and mental well-being.
 Did you know that poor sleep patterns mean you are not functioning at your best?
 This can affect everything from health and relationships to your memory and weight.

-By keeping track of your sleep you get an understanding of any bad habits you have, what helps you sleep best and how long a sleep is optimal for your body.
+By keeping track of your sleep with a bujo sleep tracker you get an understanding of any bad habits you have, what helps you sleep best, and how long a sleep is optimal for your body.

 What To Include In A Sleep Tracker

-- Sleep Time Frame – Do you sleep best between 10pm-6am or are a night owl who works best with 12am-8am?
+– Do you sleep best between 10 pm-6 am or are you a night owl who works best with 12 am-8 am?

-- Things that have affected your sleep – This could be stress, a sick child or a noisy party next door.
+– This could be stress, a sick child, or a noisy party next door.